 And how did you stay positive to function?

 I focused on the value of my life and the value of life in general.
 I thought about my ability to make a difference in the lives of others.
 And refused to accept this was the end.
 I used “The Art of Refusal” to my benefit and harnessed all my energy in as positive a direction as I could muster.
 Then, I picked myself up from my bootstraps everyday, forced myself out of bed, and went about changing people’s lives.

 And do you think that’s information other people could benefit from now?
 Now when they are fearful and terrified and uncertain about what the future holds?

 I suppose so.

 What if we asked you to share your experience and our conversation just like this – rawly, so they can see how you work.
 How you start everyday with support, guidance, and tools to help yourself.
-What if you provided an example of how you live so that people can learn from you and practice making their own connection so they can feel the same support you do?
+What if by providing an example of what you do, people could learn from it to feel supported like you do?
 Do you think that would make a difference?